Stenanthera pinifolia: Taxonomy and naming

 Stenanthera pinifolia was first formally described in 1810 by Robert Brown in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (pinifolia) is derived from Latin words meaning "pine" and "-leaved".

 Distribution and habitat

-Pine heath mainly grows in heath and heathy woodland or forest in sandy or rocky places.
+Pine heath mainly grows in open forest and heathy woodland or forest on well-drained sandy soils or in rocky places.
 It occurs along the coast and nearby tablelands of New South Wales south from Evans Head, mainly in the Grampians but also further east in Victoria, and in Tasmania.
+It co-occurs with such species as Eucalyptus sieberi, E. globoidea, and Angophora costata or with Allocasuarina distyla and Banksia ericifolia.

+Ecology

+The Tasmanian subspecies of the grey currawong (known locally as clinking currawong or black jay) appears especially fond of the berries.
+One observer noting how sluggish and quiet the normally noisy birds were, wondered whether there was some narcotic effect the plant imparted on the birds.